 The idea that rotting vegetable matter gives off a flammable gas has been understood since the ancient Persians.
 In modern times, the first sewage plant was built in Bombay in 1859; an idea that was brought to the UK in 1895, when the gas produced was used to light street lamps.

 The use of farm manure to generate methane was developed, again in Bombay, in the 1930s.
-It was only developed for use by Indian villagers by KVIC (Khadi and Villages Industries Commission) in the early 1960s.
+It was developed for use by Indian villagers by KVIC (Khadi and Villages Industries Commission) in the early 1960s.
 This design, which used a floating steel gas drum, formed the basis of an ongoing Indian Government outreach programme to provide villagers with cooking fuel.

 China started a similar programme in the 1960s and claimed that 5 million plants had been built by the early 1980s.
 The design was based on a septic tank.
-The original
+The original rectangular tank was rapidly replaced by a design based on a dome shape.

 KVIC floating drum design used in Nepal